Horumonyaki

 Horumonyaki (ホルモン焼き) is a kind of Japanese cuisine made from beef or pork offal.
-Kitazato Shigeo, the chef of a yōshoku restaurant (one that specializes in Western-derived cuisine) in Osaka devised this dish and registered a trademark in 1940.
-It was originally derived from Yakiniku.
+Kitazato Shigeo, the chef of a yōshoku restaurant (one that specializes in Western-derived cuisine) in Osaka, devised this dish and registered a trademark in 1940.
+It was originally derived from yakiniku.
 The name horumon is derived from the word "hormone", with the intended meaning of "stimulation", as in the original Greek.
-The name horumon is also similar to the Kansai dialect term hōrumon (放る物), which means "discarded goods".
-Horumonyaki has a reputation for being a "stamina building" food.
+Horumonyaki has a reputation for being a "stamina-building" food.